colinaudergon/fumes_sample_player/README.md

 # wav_file_reader

-A WAV file player built around a hardware-agnostic app layer (`AudioPlayer`, `FileSystem`, `FatFsCore`) that talks to hardware only through interfaces (`IAudioCodec`, `IBlockDevice`, `IFileSystem`).
+An audio file player meant to be turned into a synthesizer module, built around a hardware-agnostic app layer (`AudioPlayer`, `FileSystem`, `FatFsCore`) that talks to hardware only through interfaces (`IAudioCodec`, `IBlockDevice`, `IFileSystem`).
 Concrete implementations of those interfaces are swapped per platform, which lets the same application code build for either: